Fort Worth Cowtown

 THE TICKTOCKER EXPERIENCE

-We are dedicated to providing our Ticktockers with opportunities to learn the joy of serving others, to grow aware of and respect a wide array of cultural traditions, to develop life skills, maturity, confidence and compassion, and to make friends while engaging in Chapter activities.
+We are dedicated to providing our Ticktockers with opportunities to learn the joy of serving others, to grow aware of and respect a wide array of cultural traditions, to develop life skills, maturity, confidence and compassion, and to make friends while engaging in chapter activities.
 We believe that this well-rounded experience will inspire and empower them to succeed as confident and socially aware contributors in their communities.
 Ticktockers are divided into classes based on their year of high school graduation.
+Each Ticktocker class has a Board and committees.
+The Ticktockers are trained in parliamentary procedure and conduct their own meetings, with the support of Patronesses known as Grade Level Advisors (GLAs).
+Each Ticktocker class will focus on a different area of leadership development year-after-year.

 THE PATRONESS EXPERIENCE

-We are dedicated to deepening the mother-daughter bond and spending time with our daughters while watching them grow into strong, capable and compassionate women.
+We are equally dedicated to deepening the mother-daughter bond and spending time with our daughters while watching them grow into strong, capable and compassionate women.
 Each Patroness will know the satisfaction of working with other talented women who value serving the community and who want their daughters to do so as well.
+Each Patroness has opportunities to serve on the Board or in a leadership position, such as a Grade Level Advisor or Chair of an event.
+Patronesses will also serve on committees to perform tasks and projects for the chapter.

 MEETINGS AND EVENTS